NifraWahaj/Gelato-e-Caffe/README.md

 This website serves as a platform for customers to explore the cafe's menu, conveniently place orders, reserve a spot, and share their valuable feedback through reviews.
 Behind the scenes, the cafe effortlessly manages its menu, reviews and reservations.

 ## Issues
-- AdminReview: not Showing rating of each customer with their review
+- AdminReview: not Showing rating of each customer with their review  - FIXED
 - AdminReview: Sorting by rating missing
-- AdminReview: View month wise missing
+- AdminReview: View month wise missing - FIXED
 - Reviews.html nav bar style -FIXED

 ## Progress Status